Sampling

 exporters: [debug, otlp/stackstate]

 The example uses the probabilistic sampler configured to sample 25% percent of the traffic.
-You'll likely want to tune the percentage for your situation or switch to the instead.
+You'll likely want to tune the percentage for your situation or switch to the tail sampler instead.
 The pipeline setup is the same for the tail sampler, just replace the reference to the probabilistic_sampler with tail_sampling.